dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.13.1 =
+- Add: After confirming a transaction via an email link, the user can be redirected to a page that the admin indicates.
+See Wallets &rarr; Confirms &rarr; Redirect after confirmation.
+- Improve: Semantic HTTP status codes returned after clicking on confirmation links.
+- Improve: Frontend does not popup an error if some wallet capabilities are disabled.
+- Improve: JSON API uses compressed encoding if the UA accepts it and the PHP zlib extension is installed.
+- Improve: Some internal code improvements in the adapter list.

 = 2.13.0 =
 - Add: Coin adapters can be in a locked or unlocked state.
 Locked adapters cannot process withdrawals.
 Adapters can be unlocked by entering a secret PIN or passphrase.